mongodb/specifications/source/retryable-writes/retryable-writes.rst

    name of this object MAY vary across drivers.

 Retryable Error
-   An error is considered retryable if it has a "RetryableWriteError" label in its top-level "errorLabels" field.
+   An error is considered retryable if it has a RetryableWriteError label in its top-level "errorLabels" field.

    An error can be labeled as a RetryableWriteError in a few different ways:

    **Server versions 4.3.x and newer**

    Starting in version 4.3.x, the MongoDB server will add a RetryableWriteError label to errors it considers retryable.
 The types of errors to which this label is added are subject to change, and the driver is expected to retry any supported retryable